CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

 ##### GET
 * The /v1/leases/\<uuid_or_name> endpoint is used to retrieve the lease with the given uuid.
 The response type is 'application/json'.
 * The /v1/leases endpoint is used to retrieve a list of leases.
-This url supports several url variables for retrieving offers filtered by given values.
+This URL supports several URL variables for retrieving offers filtered by given values.
 The response type is 'application/json'.
   * project_id: Returns all leases with given project_id.
     * This value will default to the project_id of the request.
   * status: Returns all offers with given status.
     * This value will default to returning leases with status 'open'.
     * This value can be set to 'any' to return leases without filtering by status.
   * start_time and end_time: Passing in values for the start_time and end_time variables will return all leases with a start_time and end_time which completely span the given values.
-These two url variables must be used together.
+These two URL variables must be used together.
 Passing in only one will throw an error.
   * owner: Returns all leases which are related to offers with project_id 'owner'.
   * view: Setting view to 'all' will return all leases in the database.
 This value can be used in combination with other filters.